Civil Twilight and Visual Illusions

-Civil twilight is the time just after sunset or just before sunrise when the sun is below the horizon, but there’s still enough natural light to see without artificial illumination.
+Civil twilight is that transitional period when the sun has dipped just below the horizon but there’s still enough ambient light to see without artificial lighting.

 Under Part 107, civil twilight is defined as: